 Worship services are celebrated each Sunday morning throughout the year.
 In the summer months, we worship together outdoors in our garden chapel, nestled under the pines along the water’s edge.
 Our services include a bible-based sermon by our pastor, lots of singing, the sharing of joys and concerns and of course, prayer.
 For more details of worship at Second Church, visit our WORSHIP page.

-Our staff is wonderfully helpful, qualified and experienced in church service.
+Our staff is wonderfully helpful, qualified and experienced in church ministry.
 For information about our Staff team, visit our STAFF TEAM page.

 A picture speaks a thousand words – check our out our PHOTO GALLERY page to see our church family life in action.